sszobaer/Relationship-Between-Study-Hours-And-Academic-Performance/Findings and Discussion/FindingsGraphRepresenatation.md

 - **Data Visualization:** Graphical representation of key research findings.
 - **Comparative Analysis:** Easy-to-understand comparison between different groups and variables.
 - **Dynamic Insights:** Visual elements highlight significant trends and relationships.

+# 📈 Visualizations Included

+This section provides a detailed description of the visualizations generated as part of our research project.
+These graphs and charts highlight the key insights and trends observed during the study.